jgc777/GitHubRepoAPI/README.md

 </script> <!-- Use the API to get the list -->
  ```

- It may work without the API key.
  Also check my [github pages code](https://github.com/jgc777/jgc777.github.io/blob/main/README.md?plain=1) and the [demo code](https://github.com/jgc777/GetReposbyUsername/blob/main/demo/index.html?plain=1).

-### Simplified for Github Pages edition
+### Simplified edition
-> `ghpagessimplified.js`
+> `simplified.js`

-It's a simplified version of the code with no sorting and which automatically appends the repos of the github pages owner to the repo-list list (`<ul id="repo-list"></ul>` or similar).
-Works without an API key.
+It's a simplified version of the code with no sorting and which automatically appends the repos to the repo-list list element (`<ul id="repo-list"></ul>` or similar).
+Works without an API key but you have to specify the username in the html with `<meta name="github-username" content="your-github-username">`.

 ## Functions
 Here are the functions that this program includes.